bbzfc/bbzfc/docs/bbzfc_specs/trusted_helper_servers.md

 The following are some of the possible tasks that trusted servers will be able to perform autonomously:

-- various databases management and access can be split between multiple trusted servers
+- Various databases management and access can be split between multiple trusted servers.
-- individuals **Game Worlds** with matches can be split between multiple trusted servers
+- Individuals **Game Worlds** with matches can be split between multiple trusted servers.
-- it will be possible to host a large **Game world** with thousands of players between multiple trusted servers. this can be realistically achieved with real-time flow of NPC objects and players between the different servers.
+- It will be possible to host a large **Game world** with thousands of players between multiple trusted servers.
+This can be realistically achieved with real-time flow of NPC objects and players between the different servers.
-- chat subsystems
+- Chat subsystems.
-- online services (forum, league, etc.)
+- Online services (forum, league, etc.).
-- user management
+- User management.